Exodus 6

 • Pharaoh, v.11,12

-• the children of Israel, v.9,12 - blinded, by life's circumstances, concerning the living God.
+• the children of Israel, v.9,12 - blinded, by harsh circumstances, had lost faith in God's Word.

 • Moses & Aaron, v.12

-Moses' mention of his 'uncircumcised lips' suggests his continued sense of unpreparedness, and the wavering of his faith in the face of seemingly impossible circumstances. cp.
-Ex 4:10; Jer 6:10
+Moses' mention of his 'uncircumcised lips' suggests his continued sense of inadequacy, and the wavering of his own faith in the face of seemingly impossible circumstances (cp.
+Ex 4:10).
+Furthermore, if he happened to be well spoken, who was prepared to hear God's Word? cp.
+Jer 6:10

 6:14 These [be] the heads of their fathers' houses: